n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 ### Khmer character tables ###

-Separate character tables are provided for the Khmer and Vedic Extensions blocks as well as for other miscellaneous characters that are used in `<khmr>` text runs:
+Separate character tables are provided for the Khmer and Khmer Symbols blocks as well as for other miscellaneous characters that are used in `<khmr>` text runs:

   - [Khmer character table](character-tables/character-tables-khmer.md#khmer-character-table)